-The entrepreneurship program is designed to develop entrepreneurial skills in people that would facilitate them.
+The entrepreneurship courses are designed to develop entrepreneurial skills in people that would facilitate them.
 You may think that this is similar to entrepreneurship courses but the entrepreneurship program involves the collaboration of high growth entrepreneurs and experienced mentors.
 The main objective of such programs is to impart the necessary skills and knowledge to help entrepreneurs and founders in starting and running a successful business.
 We have listed down several programs that we think you could benefit from.

 MTEP is a program initiated by MDEC and the Malaysian Government to attract entrepreneurs and founders from all over the world to set up their business in Malaysia and to expand their business across the ASEAN region.
 Through this programme, tech founders are able to apply for either a 1-year or 5-year stay in Malaysia to start and run their business.